kaizhu256/node-utility2/README.md

 ## todo
-- inline library usage example
+- add shTmpMv to move app to /tmp/app and change shTmpCopy to copy app to /tmp/app.tmp
+- add grep sugar in repl
+- add tarball creation for deployment
 - add grep in repl debugger
 - add profiling and flame graph
-- add process.cwd to githubFilePut
 - add server stress test using phantomjs
 - minify /assets/utility2.js